Board of Directors

 League Funding is derived from several resources, 1) Member Annual Dues, the primary source of operating funds (Not tax deductible), 2) The Education Fund, income raised through donations (Tax deductible), 3) Grants, and 4) LWV Wares Boutique.

 1) Member Dues.
 Member Annual Dues are the primary source of operating funds.
-There are 6 Class of Membership.
+There are 6 Classes of Membership.

 2) Education Fund.
 The purpose of the Education Fund is to promote political responsibility through informed and active participation in government.
 Income is raised through donation campaigns conducted periodically.
 Donations are tax deductible.
 The Fund operates exclusively for education purposes, including but not limited to the following: